eprints/image_tiles/README.md

 ## Basic Config - Tile curation mode
-This configuration allows you to curate the images shown in the tiles, you will need to create an item which contains images and then provide each document with a title and link to the images where they originate.
+This configuration allows you to curate the images shown in the tiles, you will need to create an item which contains images and then provide each document with a title and link.
 Instructions below.

 1. Make sure you have added this ingredient to the flavour/FLAVOUR_DIR/inc file as `ingredients/image_tiles`.